apitestbase/apitestbase.github.io/IIB-Integration-Unit-Testing.md

 Here is a sample scenario.
 The message flow under test (Flow1) has a SOAP Input node to receive SOAP request, and an MQ Output node to output the message to an MQ local queue.
 This queue is a 'joint' queue as there is a downstream message flow (Flow2) listening to it, like shown below.

+The primary way to integration unit test Flow1 is to provide input to it and examine its output.
+Now there is a problem.
+Before we get a chance, the output message produced by Flow1 is immediately picked up by Flow1, i.e. we won't be able to examine Flow1's output message here.

 A critical thing to do for IIB integration unit testing is to `isolate the message flow under test`.
 In our scenario, we need to isolate Flow1.
 There are several methods to do so.
-1. Redesign Flow1 to use an alias queue as the output queue which points to the 'joint' queue (and make this a standard in the team).
+1. Redesign Flow1 to use an alias queue as its output queue which points to the 'joint' queue (make this a standard in the team so that the next time we won't need to redesign another message flow to test).
 Before testing Flow1, (manually or automatically) modify the alias queue to point to a stub local queue for Flow1.
 2. During Flow1 deployment, use baroverride to modify the queue name property on the MQ Output node in Flow1 to be a stub local queue.
 3. Stop the downstream message flow (Flow2), so that no one (other than the test case) is getting messages from the 'joint' queue.
+4. Other?

 Method 1 is my favorite as it is simple.